 The other problem with this method is the zip file can be easily copied or duplicated, this allows the hacker time to slowly brute force or reverse the password without you knowing.
 Not recommended if the video files are very sensitive as these zip compression protection are easily reversible by experts.

-Encrypting the entire hard disk is one of the better method, not only you have faster access to your files, the video files are secured with military grade encryption.
-Most external hard disk such as Western Digital or Seagate comes with these software build into them, for those with a secondary hard disk or SSD, it is advisable to encrypt them with your personal videos in it.
+Encrypting the entire hard disk is one of the better methods, not only you have faster access to your files, the video files are secured with military grade encryption.
+Most external hard disks such as Western Digital or Seagate come with these software built into them, for those with a secondary hard disk or SSD, it is advisable to encrypt them with your personal videos in it.